UBS board meets on investment bank's fate

-SINGAPORE/LONDON UBS UBSN.VX CEO Oswald Gruebel will on Friday attempt to convince his board the Swiss bank has a future in investment banking and can bounce back from a $2.3 billion (1.5 billion pounds) crisis around rogue trading.
+SINGAPORE/LONDON, Sept 23 UBS CEO Oswald Gruebel will on Friday attempt to convince his board the Swiss bank has a future in investment banking and can bounce back from a $2.3 billion crisis around rogue trading.

 UBS, thrown into turmoil a week ago by the discovery that an alleged rogue trader, Kweku Adoboli, had taken a massive unauthorised position, has been locked in talks on whether the crisis will force it to quit or scale-back its investment banking operation.